 However, Michael had to win at everything, while Kobe seemed to compete with himself first and foremost.

-Kobe was possibly more difficult to coach though, because his goal was becoming the greatest of all time.
+Kobe was possibly more difficult to coach though, because his goal was to become the greatest of all time.

 His goal was clear to him, so he didn’t see the point to listen to Phil who told him to cut back on his shots and scoring.